Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Creating a Light Playspace using a Dark Den

-Many adults have fond memories of reading under torch light in bed or inside a fort made from sheets and blankets.
+Many adults have fond memories of reading under torchlight in bed or inside a fort made from sheets and blankets.
 It is not important what materials the structure is made from, it’s the cosy feeling it creates, which is ideal for exploring.

 A Dark Den can be a place to go for quiet reflection or contemplation, which also works perfectly to help discover the fundamentals of light.
 As the name suggests, light is kept out of a Dark Den using dark fabric that allows the space inside to be illuminated with torches and other light sources.
-At Bellbird, we have a ready made Dark Den cube available to purchase, however, if you would like to make your own, here are some quick steps to guide you.
+At Bellbird, we have a ready-made Dark Den cube available to purchase, however, if you would like to make your own, here are some quick steps to guide you.

 3 steps to creating a customised Dark Den: